Highway Gothic: Worldwide

-Use of the font is seen in Peru (under different series labels), New Zealand, Indonesia, Malaysia, and before 2023, Mexico.
-Other countries may use typefaces that are either derived directly from the FHWA series or very similar in appearance such as SICA countries, Colombia, the Philippines and Thailand.
+Use of the font is seen in Peru (under different series labels), New Zealand, Indonesia and Malaysia.
+Other countries may use typefaces that are either derived directly from the FHWA series or very similar in appearance such as SICA countries, Brazil, Colombia, the Philippines, Thailand, Turkey, and before 2023, Mexico (which now uses its own original typeface).

 In Portugal, a variant of Highway Gothic—the Rodoviária typeface—was used on road signs since the 1970s until the introduction of a new signage model in 1994–1998.
-It is still used in the road signs of Macau (written in Portuguese).
+It is still used for Portuguese-language text on road signs in Macau, a former Portuguese colony.

 In Argentina, new road signs based on the Manual de Señalamiento Vertical—Edición 2017 used the FHWA typeface.

-In India, the FHWA typeface used for highway shields only while Transport used for road signs.
+In India, the FHWA typeface used for highway shields only while Transport is used for road signs.

 In mainland China, newer road signs use the FHWA typeface alongside Helvetica Bold for alphanumeric text.

 In Taiwan, Arial Bold is used alongside FHWA Series E for English text.